-In view of the above discussion (and also using some general intuition from the Theory of Large Deviations [11]), if the attacker wants to catch up with the main chain, he should produce only transactions with maximal allowed weight.
-Assume that a given transaction gained cumulative weight w_0 in t_0 time units after the moment when it was issued.
-Assume also that the adaptation period for that transaction is over, and so its cumulative weight increases linearly with speed λw .
-Now, the attacker wants to double-spend on this transaction; for that, at the time 10 when the first transaction was issued, he secretly prepares the double-spending transaction, and starts generating other transactions with weight m that approve the double-spending one.
-If at some moment (after the merchant decides to accept the legitimate transaction) the attacker's subtangle outweighs the legitimate subtangle, then the double-spending attack would be successful.
+Assume that a given transaction gained cumulative weight $w_0$ in $t_0$ time units after the moment when it was issued.
+Assume also that the adaptation period for that transaction is over, and so its cumulative weight increases linearly with speed $\lambda$ .
+Now, the attacker wants to double-spend on this transaction; for that, at the time when the first transaction was issued, he/she secretly prepares the double-spending transaction, and starts generating other transactions that approve the double-spending one.
+If at some moment (after the merchant decides to accept the legitimate transaction) the attacker's subtangle outpaces the legitimate subtangle, then the double-spending attack would be successful.
 If that does not happen, then the double-spending transaction will not be approved by others (because the legitimate transaction will acquire more cumulative weight and essentially all new tips would indirectly approve it), and so it will be orphaned.